splunk/splunk-platform-automator/README.md

 ## Ansible playbooks only

 You can also use the ansible playbooks without vagrant.
 Like that you can deploy Splunk to an existing set of hosts.
 You have to create some config files, which is normally done by vagrant.
-Vagrant dynamically creates the ansible inventory.
-The file is located in `.vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory`.
-If you would like to use the ansible playbooks without vagrant, you have to create the inventory yourself with the same groups.
-The Vagrant script also dynamically creates files in `ansible/group_vars` for your configuration.
-In `ansible/group_vars/all` you can find the `os` and `splunk_dirs` sections from the config file.
-In `ansible/group_vars` the indexer-, search head cluster and splunk_env configs are placed.
-The easiest way would be to create the same configuration with vagrant (ex. on your laptop) and use the created files in your other Ansible environment.
+Vagrant dynamically creates the ansible inventory file with the host and group variables for your configuration.
+Everything can be found in the `inventory` directory.
+The easiest way would be to create the same configuration with vagrant (ex. on your laptop) and copy the created files to your other Ansible environment.

 # Known issues, limitations